marchirschvogel/ambit/README.md

 * Have a look at example input files in ambit/testing and the file ambit_template.py in the main folder as example of all available input options

+* Best, check if all testcases run and pass, by navigating to ambit/testing and executing

+``./runtests.py``

-* Launch your input file with
+* Build your input file and run it with the command

 ``mpiexec -n <NUMBER_OF_CORES> python3 your_file.py``